-Researchers have recently gathered more information about the potential negative side effects of tobacco products with an Electronic Nicotine Delivery Systems (ENDS).
-The results of the academic research were presented in the February edition of the Journal of Dental Hygiene under the title, “Electronic Nicotine Delivery Systems: Current trends and patient education opportunities for dental hygienists.”
+Researchers have gathered information about the potential negative side effects of tobacco products with an Electronic Nicotine Delivery Systems (ENDS).
+The results of the academic research were presented in the February 2019 edition of the Journal of Dental Hygiene under the title, “Electronic Nicotine Delivery Systems: Current trends and patient education opportunities for dental hygienists.”

 About Electronic Nicotine Delivery Systems

 Electronic Nicotine Delivery Systems, otherwise known as vape pens and electronic cigarettes to the general public, allow users to inhale nicotine using electronic liquid (or e-liquid).
 There are many different types of Electronic Nicotine Delivery Systems on the market.
 For example, vape enthusiasts can buy a device that looks just like a traditional cigarette or one that resembles a flash drive.

 The electronic liquid contains a mixture of water, nicotine, food-grade flavoring, and propylene glycol (PG) or vegetable glycerin (VG).
 Propylene glycol is a colorless and odorless byproduct of petroleum with a naturally sweet taste.
 It’s one of the main components of electronic liquid since it can produce vapor when it’s heated up to a certain temperature inside the device.
 However, a small percentage of people avoid electronic liquid with propylene glycol because it can cause an allergic reaction.